 Nevertheless, night owls and party animals will not be disappointed here.
 If it’s a party scene you’re after, Mexico City is definitely one of your top options.

 Cost of Living

 After spending about 20 months of my life in this city, I can give you confident figures for cost of living.
 Initially, out of necessity, I was living off under $1000 a month here.
 It wasn’t fun.
 I don’t suggest attempting it.
 Once I started earning more and discovering all that the city had to offer, I was spending $1000 or more each month, with rent only accounting for $300 of that (I was luckily, expect to pay more than this in rent if you plan to live in Mexico City).

 Bottom line, $2000 a month would be perfect.
-More is always better, but $2000 would definitely allow for a good life here in the capital. $600 will get you a good apartment with a roommate or two in Roma or Condesa, and the remaining $1400 would cover all the basics and allow you to go out to bars 2 or 3 times a week, assuming you don't make it rain.
+More is always better, but $2000 would definitely allow for a good life here in the capital. $600 will get you a good apartment with a roommate or two in Roma or Condesa, and the remaining $1400 would cover all the basics and allow you to go out to bars 2 or 3 times a week, assuming you don’t make it rain.
 At the time of writing, the Mexican peso is very weak, but even if it gains strength somehow, $2000 will be fine.
-If you're making that much, Mexico City can be one of the best places to live in Mexico.
-If you're making significantly less, you're quality of life will suffer, and you may want to opt for a smaller city.
+If you’re making that much, Mexico City can be great.
+If you’re making significantly less, you’re quality of life will suffer, and you may want to opt for a smaller city.

 Who Should Live in Mexico City?

 In my opinion, this city is best suited for young people.
 35 years old and under.
 It’s noisy, polluted and the traffic will wear on even the most patient of men.
 But it is goddamn exciting to live here.
 If you’re young or young at heart, like big cities and want to have a bit of fun, Mexico City is the best place in Mexico to live.
 But if you’re on a tight budget, looking for a slower pace of life and are seeking tranquility and fresh air, maybe reconsider.